ajay-gandhi/youmuse/README.md

 ## Todo

+* Fix about page
+  * Use react router for client-side rendering
+  * Add information about keyboard controls
+* Redo theme using tertiary color scheme
 * Animate index page to player page
-* Dark theme?
-* About, keyboard controls notice
 * Favicon